 Marshall Street Pushcarts Mural

 The mural depicts the lively atmosphere once generated by Marshall Street's "pushcartnicks."
 Immigrants of all backgrounds and creeds shopped at this open-air market.
-Although in violation of the city's "Blue Laws," prohibiting commerce on the Christian Sabbath, the authorities looked the other way as Marshall Street merchants and shoppers conducted a bustling business on Sunday mornings. "…Sunday morning was one of the busiest times.
-Shoppers packed the bakeries for bagels, salt sticks, pastries … Somehow no city official bothered the storekeepers…By 2 o'clock, when traffic died down, store owners would turn off the lights."
-(Voices from Marshall Street, p.
-50) Most residents shopped daily, sometimes two and three times a day, for fresh meat and produce.
+Although in violation of the city's "Blue Laws," prohibiting commerce on the Christian Sabbath, the authorities looked the other way as Marshall Street merchants and shoppers conducted a bustling business on Sunday mornings.
+In Voices from Marshall Street, Elaine Krasnow Ellison and Elaine Mark Jaffe write, "…Sunday morning was one of the busiest times.
+Shoppers packed the bakeries for bagels, salt sticks, pastries … Somehow no city official bothered the storekeepers…By 2 o'clock, when traffic died down, store owners would turn off the lights" (50).
+Most residents shopped daily, sometimes two and three times a day, for fresh meat and produce.
 This constant, lively street activity kept the neighborhood safe and vital until the early 1960s.

 References